-“To preserve, promote, and foster the history of Gallatin County and Southwest Montana.”
+To preserve, promote and foster the history of Gallatin County and Southwest Montana

 Step back in time and learn about Gallatin County’s heritage.
 Visit the Gallatin History Museum in Bozeman, which offers a unique glimpse into the area’s past.
 In addition to jail cells and a hanging gallows, the museum maintains displays illustrating the unique histories of a variety of people who have called Southwest Montana home.
 Permanent exhibits include Native American history in the Gallatin Valley, a model of old Fort Ellis, the infamous Big Horn Gun, five generations of wedding dresses from the Accola-Spain family, and even a porcelain doll that belonged to a girl who came to Bozeman by wagon in 1864.

-The museum also boasts a photo archive with more than 18,000 historic images that can be reproduced for a small fee.
+The museum also boasts a photo archive with more than 25,000 historic images that can be reproduced for a small fee.
 There’s a research library that includes a special Lewis and Clark collection and files on many Gallatin County communities and families.
 The bookstore has hard-to-find materials dealing with the history of Gallatin County for sale at reasonable prices.

 Admission is $5.00, children under 12 and museum members free.
-Summer (Memorial Day-Labor Day) hours are Monday – Saturday 10am – 5pm and Winter (Labor Day-Memorial Day) hours are Tuesday – Saturday 11am- 4pm.
+Summer (Memorial Day-Labor Day) hours are Tuesday – Saturday 10am – 5pm and Winter (Labor Day-Memorial Day) hours are Tuesday – Saturday 11am- 4pm.